openforis/sepal-doc/docs/source/cookbook/classification.rst

     If multiple images are selected, each selected image should overlap each other.
 If masked pixels are found in one of the bands, the classifier will mask them.

-Click on :btn:`<fas fa-plus> Add`.
+Select :btn:`<fas fa-plus> Add`.
 The following screen should be displayed:

 .. thumbnail:: ../_images/cookbook/classification/image_source.png
     :group: classification-recipe